puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl_statements_expressions.markdown

 Just as in the Puppet DSL, the logic in the node's body is executed when a host matching the node name (either by literal hostname or matching regular expression) has requested evaluation.

-In Ruby DSL the node name is any object responding to `#to_s` or is a Regexp.
+In the Puppet Ruby DSL, the node name is any object responding to `#to_s` or is a Regexp.

 <table>
 <tbody>